juliamauri/XarxesDevelopment/README.md

 * The match's duration is 2 minutes.
 * Once the match is done, the Final Score lasts for 20 seconds, and goes back to the 10 second countdown to start another match.

+Controls
 * F1 - Toggle UI invisibility
 * Down arrow key - Move forward
 * AW - Rotate the spaceship
 * Left arrow key - Shoot
+* End Match button (server side) - It ends the match and goes to the Final Score phase of the game

 (Note: the control scheme was like this since the start and we haven't been able to change it.)